thaitjvip3/OnlineShoppingWebsite/README.md

 # Online Shopping Website
 A website for selling and managing books.

-Frameworks & Technologies:.NET Framework, ASP.NET.
+Frameworks and technologies:.NET Framework, ASP.NET.